soniabrami/toddmotto.github.io/_posts/2016-02-05-one-way-data-binding-in-angular-1-5.md

 Our isolate property `parent.someObject` is isolated as `obj`, which means we can access `this.obj.todd.age` to get my age.
 We can also mutate this property by setting a new value.
 This will force the `parent` to also update as Objects are bound by reference and not copied by Angular.

-I've ommited the `Primitive` properties for this as it's not what we're interested in:
+I've omitted the `Primitive` properties for this as it's not what we're interested in:

 <iframe width="100%" height="300" src="//jsfiddle.net/toddmotto/zenbyrcb/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>